LANL-Seismoacoustics/pisces/docs/source/tutorial.tables.md

 ## The core tables

 Pisces comes with the 20 prototype tables defined in the CSS 3.0 seismic schema.
-These are described in detail in the original specification, but here is a brief summary [(Anderson et al., 1990)](https://raw.github.com/jkmacc-LANL/pisces/master/docs/data/Anderson1990.pdf):
+These are described in detail in the original specification, but here is a brief summary (Anderson et al., 1990)

 **affiliation**
 :   Network station affiliations